 MOT stations are unable to test vehicles with a valid MOT until they move into the last month of their validity.

 Operator’s are reminded that they should ensure their vehicles are kept to the highest standard at all times and note the following points:-

 There should be no rust, dents, accident damage or missing body trims.
 Paintwork should be in good condition.

 The inside of the vehicle should be clean, tidy and well presented with no upholstery damage.

 The vehicle must be maintained in MOT condition.

 Operator’s must hold a valid insurance certificate at all times covering ‘hire and reward’.

-If you wish to put your vehicle off the road at this point in time you should notify us by email at firstname.lastname@example.org detailing the Plate number and Vehicle Registration of the vehicle(s) concerned.
+If you wish to put your vehicle off the road you should notify us by email at firstname.lastname@example.org detailing the Plate number and current vehicle registration number of the vehicle concerned.

 When you are ready to resume operating you should also advise us in advance and provide a copy of your valid Class 4 MOT, Pages 1 & 2 of your V5 vehicle registration document and a valid certificate of insurance before the vehicle goes back on the road.